hassanzohdy/react-router/README.md

 In this case it will be set to `true`.

+## Hydration

+Starting from Version `2.3.0` MRR will check if the root element has any children, if it has, it will hydrate the application instead of creating a new root tree.

 ## Change Log

+- 2.3.0 (02 Nov 2023)
+  - Added hydration feature.
 - 2.2.0 (15 Sept 2023)
   - Added `autoRedirectToLocaleCode` configuration.
 - 2.1.16 (24 Dec 2022)